 4- You should avoid investments with historically unprofitable track records.
 The stock market drops significantly about every 7 years.
 After you lose everything you have made and the majority of your principle it is very difficult to climb back up to where you were before the drop.
 It takes years and years after a drop just to come out even.

 I put money in the stock market for 5 years and watched it grow then dip then plummet.
 I was patient and waited years for it to climb back up.
 I sold at the top of the curvature but I still LOST money.
 How?
 It’s harder to grow your money once you’ve lost it.
 Recooping what you’ve lost is much much more time consuming than people give it credit for.
+The growth on a smaller amount takes longer to get to a certain amount than growth on a larger amount.
+If you are making 10% on $1000 it is going to take a lot longer to get to $50,000 than if you are making 10% on $10,000.
 Had I done more research on the historical track record of the stock market I would have just stayed out of it all together.

 5- The investment should be transparent.
 You want to be able to completely understand it.
 If it is really hazy or unclear about how you will make money, steer clear.
 You should be able to fully understand how your money will grow and the possibilities of how you could lose.

 6- Diversify.
 Don’t put all your eggs in one basket.
 A rule of investing is to diversify.
 That said you shouldn’t diversify in bad investments.
 It’s better to have 3 good investments than 5 with 3 being good and 2 bad.
 You will make the majority of your money in the best investments but for financially security it is good to have a few good investments.
-They can even be the same kind of investments like hard money lending with different clients, or a couple different investment insurance policies with different companies, and or a few different businesses you are running.
+They can even be the same kind of investments like hard money lending with different clients, or a few different businesses you are running.
 Having 3 stock investments means you can lose everything if the stock market plummets.
 Having all your money in real estate could be devastating if the real estate market crashes.
-You can perhaps ride it out until the real estate market comes back up but it will be tough on the wallet and had you diversified you could have some money growing elsewhere.
+You can perhaps ride it out until the real estate market comes back up but it will could get desperate if you are paying interest on those properties and had you diversified you could have some money growing elsewhere.

 7- You should be able to keep a close eye on your investments.
 If you can’t find out where your money is and how it is doing, that is an investment you should avoid.
 It is very important to stay involved and check in often on the investment process.